PennockProjects/JAMStart/content/ops/AWSStaticSiteCodePipeline.md

 #### Verify

-After your certificate is issued and the cloudfront distribution is deployed, you can validate that your custom domain opens your static site hosted from S3.
+After your certificate is issued and the CloudFront distribution is deployed, you can validate that your custom domain opens your static site hosted from S3.